RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page5.md

 swarm.disconnect()
 ```
 #### Example Code 5
 Place two drones 2 feet away from each other.
 Run the program.
 Observe the console output, verify which drone was assigned which color and index, and fix set up if needed.
-Press Enter in the console to continue running synchronized flight.
+Press Enter in the console to continue running swarm program.

 Verify that drone 0 and drone 1 ran ``get_pressure()`` command.
 ```python